onkolahmet/jQuery_simon_says/README.md

 - For more information -> https://en.wikipedia.org/wiki/Simon_(game)

-- You can play from here -> You can play from here -> https://onkolahmet.github.io/jQuery_simon_says/
+- You can play from here -> https://onkolahmet.github.io/jQuery_simon_says/

 # illustration of sample execution